Published October 30, 2013 By Dr. Susan Love

 – And most exciting is the study looking at why women who work the night shift might get more breast cancer.
 It required women to undergo core biopsies of normal breast tissue for analysis.
 This study has taken us almost three years to find night shift workers who fit the criteria, but I am happy to say that as we celebrate our fifth anniversary, the final seven candidates will undergo their core biopsies this week.
 The researcher had only ever done work on rats and we have stuck with her until we got her all the specimens she needed.
 Now, we will eagerly await her findings and look forward to sharing them with you.

 Our biggest disappointment has not been with the public but with the scientific community, which has clung to its old models in laboratory animals because it is easier and it is what they have always done.
 This led us to launch our own HOW Study to track women and men with and without breast cancer over time with online questionnaires in an effort to uncover some new risk factors of getting the disease and secrets about keeping breast cancer at bay.
 More than 44,000 of you have signed up and we are going strong.
 Watch for our first data regarding the collateral damage of treatment in the spring!

 Want do to more?
 Please consider making a gift to support our research.
-If every member of the Army of Women gave us just $5.00, we could take the Army of Women program to the next level by expanding our outreach and inspiring researchers to double the number of studies focused on the cause and prevention of breast cancer.
+If every member of the Love Research Army gave us just $5.00, we could take the Love Research Army program to the next level by expanding our outreach and inspiring researchers to double the number of studies focused on the cause and prevention of breast cancer.